 Wildlife of Lake Mburo

-Lake Mburo national park is a nature’s gem of natural wonders; it is the only national park in Uganda where a nature walk got no limits, it can be done in any part of the park.
+The park is a nature’s gem of natural wonders; it is the only national park in Uganda where a nature walk got no limits, it can be done in any part of the park.
 The park has a variety of special wildlife species such as mammals, birds, reptiles among others.
-You have a full opportunity to spot a lot of animals in Lake Mburo national park including, zebras, hippos, impalas, warthogs, African buffaloes, common eland, jackal, leopards, et cetera.
+You have a full opportunity to spot a lot of animals in the park including, zebras, hippos, impalas, warthogs, African buffaloes, common eland, jackal, leopards, et cetera.
 Lake Mburo is also a home of about 350 bird species including, bate Lear, coqui francolin, and grey crowned crane among others.

 Lake Mburo National Park is the smallest savannah national park in Uganda, it was once a full cover of savannah grassland, but now it much contained by woodlands since there are no elephants to tame them out.
 The western side of the national park is where you can find a mixture of savannah grassland with forested gorges.
 However, the park also contains patches of papyrus swamp and narrow bands of lush riparian lines of woodland along the water edge of lakes.

 Besides Lake Mburo, the national park contains of other lakes summing up to 13; they are home for the awesome water birds like the African fish eagles.
 However, Lake Mburo is the largest and forms about 50km of the wet land system in the park.
 Some lakes are found in the national park, and about 5 lakes are found on the border of Lake Mburo national park.